-6 An Enhanced Direct Torque Control Using A Three-Level Inverter
+7 Direct Torque Control Using A Five-Level Inverter

 A switching table is used to select the best output voltage depending on the position of the stator flux and desired action on the torque and stator flux.
-The flux position in the (d, q) plane is quantified in twelve sectors.
+The flux position in the (d, q) plane is quantified in six sectors.
 Alternative tables exist for specific operation mode.
-The switching table for the case of a two-level inverter, it is easily possible to expand the optimal vector selection to include the larger number of voltage vectors produced by three-level inverter.
+The switching table for the case of a two-level or a three-level inverter, it is easily possible to expand the optimal vector selection to include the larger number of voltage vectors produced by five-level inverter.
 The appropriate vector voltage is selected in the order to reduce the number of commutation and the level of steady-state ripple.